IBM/dbb-zappbuild/samples/application-conf/README.md

-linkedit_deployTypeCICS | deployType for build output for build files where isCICS=true set as file property | true linkedit_deployTypeDLI | deployType for build output for build files with isDLI=true set as file property | true linkedit_scanLoadModule | Flag indicating to scan the load module for link dependencies and store in the application's outputs collection. | true linkedit_extractOutputMember | flag to turn on extraction of the output member name from the linkage editor control file | false linkEdit_linkEditSyslibConcatenation | A comma-separated list of libraries to be concatenated in syslib during linkEdit step | true
+linkedit_deployTypeCICS | deployType for build output for build files where isCICS=true set as file property | true linkedit_deployTypeDLI | deployType for build output for build files with isDLI=true set as file property | true linkedit_scanLoadModule | Flag indicating to scan the load module for link dependencies and store in the application's outputs collection. | true linkedit_extractOutputMember | Flag to turn on extraction of the output member name from the linkage editor control file | true linkEdit_linkEditSyslibConcatenation | A comma-separated list of libraries to be concatenated in syslib during linkEdit step | true

 ### PLI.properties